-GE’s commitment to the additive industry includes more than 1,000 material scientists and engineers across GE business units dedicated to the invention and application of the most advanced materials.
+GE’s commitment to the additive industry includes more than 1,000 material scientists and engineers across GE business units dedicated to the invention and application of the most advanced additive manufacturing and 3D printing materials.

 GE Additive's thoroughly certified and tested powders undergo rigorous quality control measures and feature tailored characteristics developed to ensure outstanding performance.
 We also offer a variety of mechanical behavior design data to enable efficient material selection, optimized product designs and material science services to develop the data and parameter sets that customers require to adopt additive technology.

 GE Additive has access to a validated powder supply chain with full traceability of every powder batch delivered.
 All powders are extensively tested before delivery to customers.
 This includes ensuring that the EBM and LaserCUSING parameter settings (process themes) are optimized to work well with the metal powder used.

 And with AP&C’s proprietary Advanced Plasma Atomization (APA™) Technology, the melting wire never comes into contact with any solid surface, preventing contamination and ensuring a high purity product.
 The APA uses plasma torches to melt and atomize the metal wire feedstock, allowing for an accurate feeding rate with excellent control over powder size distribution and batch-to-batch consistency.

 GE Additive is committed to help you succeed